ASANA Softball World Series Playing Rules

 - Players competing in the ASANA World Series championships must wear uniform shirts (tees, tanks, and/or jerseys) of the same color.
 (S’97p)

-- Each shirt/jersey must have a number clearly visible at least 3 inches in height.
-(W’19)
+- Each shirt must have a number on the back of at least 6 inches.

 - No ragged cut off sleeves will be allowed.